 Bruarfoss doesn’t actually exist.
 Well, according to the internet it exists and you can apparently get some great photos there but we couldn’t find it despite following the instructions, our GPS and google maps.

-We spent about an hour lost in a remote dirt road carpark/camping ground and the closest we got was finding the river.
-If you have better luck on your Iceland Ring Road trip then let us know what Bruarfoss is like!
+We spent about an hour lost in a remote dirt road until we arrive to our destination at the campingfunzone.com until we found the river.
+If you have the same luck on your Iceland Ring Road trip then let us know!

 My favourite was Seljalandsfoss; a big waterfall where you can get right up close to it and walk right in behind it.
 It was awesome.
 We even went went back to see it again the next morning since our hotel was only a 5 minute drive down the road and it was such a beautiful spot.